 Digital Citizenship is a program for grades 8-12 that explains what is expected of you while online and appropriate use of social media.
 We explore the consequences of improper use of the internet, dangers online, cyberbullying and your “digital footprint.”
 We all need to be good digital citizens as part of our cyber community.

 Opioids: What You Need to Know

 Pennsylvania continues to fight a public health and public safety battle against the heroin and opioid epidemic.
-In 2016, 4,642 Pennsylvanians died from overdoses – a 37 percent increase from the year before.
-That number rose to over 5,400 overdose deaths in 2017.
-While we saw a decrease in 2018, we are still losing 12 Pennsylvanians every day from overdose.
+Although the recent Pandemic shifted focus away from the Opioid Crisis, we lost over 5,100 Pennsylvanians in 2020 from heroin and opioid overdoses – that’s 14 Pennsylvanians every day!
 This presentation will discuss what Opiates are, why citizens are at risk, proper storage and disposal of Opioids, and explaining what Narcan is.
-This presentation also discusses what PA is doing regarding the Opioid crisis.
+This presentation also discusses what the Commonwealth is doing regarding the Opioid crisis.

-This presentation gives parents a foundational education on understanding the social media sites their children use and how to keep them safe while using them.
-Parents will learn how to navigate and learn how to enable the security features on the “apps,” along with recognizing the importance of knowing their child’s passwords.
+This presentation gives parents and teachers a foundational education on understanding the social media sites that children use and how to keep them safe while using them.
+Parents and teachers will learn how to navigate and learn how to enable the security features on the “apps,” along with recognizing the importance of knowing their child’s passwords.
 Monitoring children’s behavior and interactions on the internet is very critical in today’s world.
 Children are being targeted by online predators and cyber bullying at an alarming rate.